 Baton Rouge Salvation Army financial assistance and social services.

 Basic needs and emergency assistance can be provided by the Salvation Army in Baton Rouge.
-They provide social services, case work, counseling, and other programs such as food, free Christmas meals or gifts, and maybe even emergency financial assistance to help with rent or air conditioning bills.
+They provide social services, case work, counseling, and other programs such as food, free Christmas meals or gifts, school backpacks or uniforms, and maybe even emergency financial assistance to help with rent or air conditioning bills.

 More people in the Baton Rouge Louisiana area are being served by the Salvation Army than ever before.
 The requests for basic needs such as food, shelter, jobs, and other aid continues to increase, and the demand for help is very high.

 Advice, referrals and case management services in Baton Rouge

 Counseling and casework are the main components of most of the Salvation Army programs that are offered across Louisiana.
 The services are wide ranging, and can include job placement, financial planning, or training.
 For example, resources can help a young, single mother living in a Salvation Army transitional housing facility, or provide aid, counseling and advocacy for a victim of spousal abuse, or provide support for a family dealing with disease.
 The Salvation Army will try to help people, no matter their background or personal situation, provided they meet income and other conditions.
 Dial (225) 355-4483.

 Salvation Army case workers are an effective asset to the community too.
 They work to end poverty, fight hunger, and address employment needs.
 Thousands of East Baton Rouge parish residents go to them for advice.
 There is help for the homeless, unemployed, minorities and others.
 There is even information on using computers for work, smartphone and IT classes and high tech workshops.
 As an example, find tips on getting free computers for a job or school, based on donation levels.

 Free stuff and Salvation Army emergency financial help